-Of course the above calculation is only approximate with respect to the true distribution of equinoxial eclipses, but given the high significance level the result seems robust with respect to more accurate specifications of the underlying probability model.
+Also observe that not all dates are set in accordance to astronomical events.
+This is not surprising, as some of the genealogical numbers evidently carry different types of information.
+Notice, for instance, the decreasing lifespans, and decreasing time before birth of heir, until Enoch, who is the seventh patriarch, and reigns for exactly 365 years (recall how, in various points in the text, years are identified with days).
+The sum of reignal years of the six before him is 5400, or exactly 6 x 900, a number which is divisible for 1,2,3,4,5,6.
+The product of those first six numbers is 720, like the reignal years of Methuselah.

 \begin{verse} Gen 3:15 And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel. \end{verse}